 Flexible Scheduling: For example, an employee may leave a few hours early to attend a nonprofit meeting yet will often make up the time by coming in early the next day.
-Flexible Scheduling is not included as On-Company-Time volunteerism because no costs are incurred by the company.
-For example: An employee may leave a few hours early to attend a nonprofit meeting, yet will make up the time by coming in early the next day.
-This can also be recorded as "Outside-Company-Time" in Question IV.B Employee Volunteer Programs & Hours.
+For example: An employee may leave a few hours early to attend a nonprofit meeting yet will make up the time by coming in early the next day.